lulu-github-name/linuxtmp/Documentation/networking/ethtool-netlink.rst

 The following table maps ioctl commands to netlink commands providing their functionality.
 Entries with "n/a" in right column are commands which do not have their netlink replacement yet.
+Entries which "n/a" in the left column are netlink only.

   =================================== =====================================
   ioctl command                       netlink command